meilisearch/documentation/references/settings.md

 `Settings` is a list of all the **customization** possible for an index.

 It is possible to update all the settings in one go or individually with the dedicated routes.
+Updates in the settings route are **partial**.
+This means that any parameters not provided in the body will be left unchanged.

 These are the reference pages for the dedicated routes: